skbkontur/cement/README-module.yaml.md

         configuration: Release

 # Git hooks

     default:                  # Description in a default configuration
       hooks:
         - myhooks/pre-push    # A way to a hook in a repository
                               # will be copied to <module_name>/.git/hooks
-        - pre-commit.cement                         # A hook inbuilt into pre-commit will check that files containing non- ASCII symbols have UTF-8 with BOM coding
+        - pre-commit.cement   # A hook inbuilt into pre-commit will check that files containing non-ASCII symbols have UTF-8 with BOM coding
                               # one hook – one name

     full-build *default:      # Other module configurations

 If there is a hook in a present branch, then it is not deleted when you switch to another branch.